You are here

 Hampshire College has a longstanding tradition of free and open inquiry, and values and protects the freedom of students, faculty, and staff to express political views, to exercise their right to vote, and to participate in the electoral process.
 At the same time, to retain our status as a tax-exempt organization under Section 501(c)(3) of the federal Internal Revenue Code, the College must not directly or indirectly participate or intervene in any political campaign on behalf of or in opposition to any candidate for public office.
 The prohibition applies to all campaigns including campaigns at the federal, state and local level.
 Violation of this prohibition may result in denial or revocation of tax-exempt status and the imposition of certain excise taxes.

 Faculty, students, and staff taking political positions for themselves or groups with which they are associated should clearly indicate, by words and actions, that their positions are not those of the College and are not being taken in an official capacity on the College’s behalf.
 Because this may restrict certain uses of institutional resources as well as prohibit certain types of statements made on behalf of the College, here is a set of guidelines for Hampshire College community members.
 This is not intended to be an exhaustive description of every possible scenario in which the political campaign intervention issue may arise, so if you have any questions about these or other situations, please contact the President’s Office.
-In addition, students and student groups planning political or campaign activities should discuss their plans with Student Engagement and the Dean of Students Office.
+In addition, students and student groups planning political or campaign activities should discuss their plans with Student Engagement.

 Members of the Hampshire College community may not: